SlightlyOffset/BasicDataAnalysis/README.md

  Basic Data Analysis Script to calculate mean, median, and mode.

 ## Update
+- (3 May 2025 9:42PM) Successfully implemented both file support and random data generation.
-- Currently working on random data generation.
+- (3 May 2025) Currently working on random data generation.
-- Working on file support
+- (3 May 2025) Working on file support

 # Basic Data Analysis Script Documentation